Nikhilesh-B/w4111-proj1/README_part4.md

 GROUP BY stadium,match.time,match.round,match.bracket;
 Description:

-Results: Provide the average wind speed for the knockout round matches that occured in Kazan Arena or Saint Petersburg Stadium.
+Results: Provide the average wind speed for the matches that occured in Kazan Arena or Saint Petersburg Stadium.

 avg         |         stadium          |        time         |      round      | bracket
 ---------------------+--------------------------+---------------------+-----------------+---------